 The Health Check app will immediately tell you whether or not your PC is capable of running Windows 11 or not.

-In my case, my two year-old Huawei MateBook X Pro has no issues, and will be able to upgrade to Windows 11 when it’s released.
+In my case, my old Huawei MateBook X Pro has no issues, and will be able to upgrade to Windows 11 when it’s released.
 However because the revamped PC Health Check app gives you a breakdown of each individual requirement, you can better see which one your computer doesn't meet.

 Wait, I need a TPM?
 What's that?